 Telling Time

-Point 1: You can use o'clock at the top of the hour, but often it is not spoken.
+Point 1: You can use o'clock to tell the time at the top of the hour, but in conversation, it is often dropped.

-Point 2: Twelve o'clock has two special namesNoon for daytime and midnight for nighttime.
+Point 2: Twelve o'clock has two special names: noon (daytime) and midnight (nighttime).

 1. The meeting is at noon.